pgh-pep/pep_repo/docs/devDesktop.md

 # Setting up PEP Development Environment

-We will be using [ROS2](https://docs.ros.org/en/humble/index.html) as our framework
+We will be using [ROS2](https://docs.ros.org/en/humble/index.html) as our framework.
+Make sure to have [VSCode](https://code.visualstudio.com/download) installed.

 ## Developing using WLS